hmcneill46/Spotify-Connect-muOS-Application/README.md

 ## Disclaimer from librespot

-Using this code to connect to Spotify's API is probably forbidden by them.
-Use at your own risk.
+"Using this code to connect to Spotify's API is probably forbidden by them.
+Use at your own risk."